 BKU faction seeks feedback on contesting polls

-A faction of the Bhartiya Kisan Union, a farmers’ outfit protesting against three agricultural laws enacted by the Modi government last year, on Thursday launched a Twitter poll for views on whether it should context elections, taking an idea it has been toying with to the public.
+A faction of the Bharatiya Kisan Union, a farmers’ outfit protesting against three agricultural laws enacted by the Modi government last year, on Thursday launched a Twitter poll on whether it should contest elections, taking an idea it has been toying with to the public.

-The Bhupinder Singh Mann-led faction, mainly active in Punjab, said this was the second time it had launched such a drive to test political waters and it has yet to take a decision.
-The last poll in August showed over two-thirds of the public wanted it to contest elections.
+The Bhupinder Singh Mann-led faction, mainly active in Punjab, said this was the second time it had launched such a drive to test political waters and it is yet to take a decision.
+The last poll in August showed over two-thirds of the people wanted it to contest elections.

-The Samyukt Kisan Morcha, an umbrella organisation spearheading the protests, however said the platform would remain apolitical, but it would ask voters in upcoming state elections to cast their votes against the Bharatiya Janata Party, which rules both at the Centre and poll-bound Uttar Pradesh.
+The Samyukt Kisan Morcha, an umbrella organisation spearheading the protests, however, said the platform would remain apolitical, but it would ask voters in the forthcoming state elections to cast their votes against the Bharatiya Janata Party, which rules both at the Centre and poll-bound Uttar Pradesh.

 Farm unions have been on protests since last November, demanding the government roll back three agricultural laws that seek to bring a more liberal regime of farm trade.